Amazon Product Photography Requirements: Complete 2026 Compliance Guide

 Main image: Product only, no packaging (unless you're selling the package as a bundle).
 Cables, chargers, and accessories that are included should be shown in additional images, not the main image.

-Main image: Product shown at its most useful angle.
+Main image: Product shown at its most useful angle in its fully assembled, display-ready state.
 For cookware, the inside surface should be visible.
-For furniture, show the fully assembled item.
-For décor, show it in its display orientation.
+For furniture, show the fully assembled item — disassembled/flat-pack shots are not acceptable as main images.
+For décor, show it in its intended display orientation.

 How to Photograph Products for Amazon: Step by Step